 Rania started the MSHR program in the fall semester of 2012.
 Thus far, she has completed 9 of 12 classes, and co-led 3 nonprofit consulting teams in Dr. Germain's courses: 1) Developing strategic recommendations for compensation structure and policy, 2) Developing an employee evaluation system, and 3) Completion of retention research for local non-profits.
 This last project culminated in the receipt of the 2013 Human Services Research award at the WCU Graduate Research Symposium, Spring semester of 2013.
 Rania is currently attending school, completing an internship and is seeking employment in Human Resources.

 |Dr. John Sherlock, program director, gives an overview of the MSHR program.|

 M.S.
 Degree Program in Human Resources Mission Statement:

 The mission of Western Carolina University’s MSHR program is to prepare strategic HR leaders for the profession.
 We do this by developing our courses based on the most current curriculum guidelines of the Society for Human Resource Management (SHRM) and through innovative teaching which emphasizes using evidence-based practices, approaching HR from a global perspective, and application of learning through community service.

-By completing only twelve fully online courses (36 credit hours), you can earn your Master of Science (M.S.) degree in Human Resources (also known as MSHR) from Western Carolina University, a fully accredited and rapidly growing university.
+By completing only twelve fully online courses (36 credit hours), you can earn your Master of Science (M.S.) degree in Human Resources (also known as MSHR) from Western Carolina University, which is a Southern Association of Colleges and Schools (SACS) accredited and rapidly growing university.